 This program was created through a partnership between TAC and The Creative School (formerly the Faculty of Communications and Design) at Toronto Metropolitan University (formerly Ryerson University) to encourage arts organizations to consider the creative possibilities unlocked by the use of technology and design thinking.
 The partnership provides arts organizations with access to student expertise, to explore solutions to the challenges they face; the students receive practical, hands-on projects as part of the Toronto Metropolitan University Design Solutions Super Course.
 The Super Course is an educational experience that challenges students from different programs to work with external partners to conceive and develop solutions using a design thinking process.

 Emphasis is placed on projects that:

 - Address organizational challenges within the arts sector using digital-enabled approaches.

-- Facilitate creative, collaborative and unexpected solutions with the potential to benefit the arts sector as a whole.
+- Facilitate collaborative and unexpected solutions with the potential to benefit the arts sector.

-- Provide arts organizations and collectives access to design and technological expertise.
+- Provide arts organizations and artist collectives access to design and technological expertise.

 - Enhance organizational capacity in the arts sector around digital technology

 For the purposes of this grant, “digital” refers to any user-centered design process involving significant use of mobile, web, augmented/virtual reality or computer-based technology.

 The grant amount is $15,000.
 As a guideline, please plan for approximately $10,000 in fees for the project leads and $5,000 for any materials and expenses related directly to the project.
 This grant is not intended to fund office computers, production equipment or any general operating expenses.